metavee/blog/_posts/2022-11-16-python-threading-while-true.markdown

 The sane thing to do is to wind down all the threads at once.
 Each thread must keep checking to see whether it _should_ shut down.
 One option is to simply check if [all the other threads are still alive](https://docs.python.org/3/library/threading.html#threading.Thread.is_alive).
+**Note** that this will report `False` for threads that haven't been started yet, so be careful to only check this on threads you've already started; it may be a good idea to keep a `list` of them if you're juggling a lot.

-One caveat: we need to call `.get()` with a timeout, since otherwise the call blocks forever.
+One caveat: we need to call `.get()` with a timeout or use the non-blocking `.get_nowait()`, since otherwise the call blocks forever.

 ```python
 while True: